 Tyre Insurance for Standard & Run Flat Tyres

-(i.e can't make a claim within the first 30 days)
+(i.e can't make a claim within the first 30 days from purchase of the policy)

 This policy is a complete stand alone policy and you don't have to purchase any other policy.
 If you would like to purchase Alloy Wheel Insurance as well as Tyre Insurance, please consider a Combined Tyre & Alloy Wheel Insurance as it may be more cost effective.